 Launched in 2015, Degree Apprenticeships are a relatively new initiative.
 However, ‘Degree Apprenticeships: Realising Opportunities’ reported that by 2017 there were already 60 institutions in England and Wales offering Level 6 and 7 apprenticeships.
 Each apprenticeship looks different and can take anywhere between 3 and 7 years to complete.

 There are significant skill gaps in UK employment, which means that employers are struggling to find employees with all the skills needed to complete the job.
 UK employers spent a total of £4.4 billion over the past 12 months trying to fix the skill gap in their businesses through recruitment, increased salaries, and temporary staff.

-Although it’s possible to obtain a degree-level qualification as part of a Higher Apprenticeship, Degree Apprenticeships will differ and go further in their academic reach by making the degree the central force of the programme.
+Although it’s possible to obtain a degree-level qualification as part of a Higher Apprenticeship, Degree Apprenticeships will differ and go further in their academic reach by making the degree the central force and focus of the programme.

 For more information about degree-level study, visit our dedicated website for students and graduates.